Edited by Mike Aquino.

 How realistic are they?
 It depends.
 Some are convincing knockoffs that would fool Paris Hilton, others look like they were made by a kindergarten class.

-The quality is generally low, although they have been getting better.
+The quality is generally low, although they have been slightly improving.
 The ones knocked together in a few hours in Shenzhen are made from the cheapest materials available.
-Such handbags couldn't hold your belongings without bursting their stitches, and watches might stop ticking before the hour after you had bought them passed.
+Such handbags couldn't hold your belongings without bursting their stitches, and watches might stop ticking within the hour after you bought them.

 Today, quality has improved and you might get some wear out of a product.
 (Fake aficionados swear by the goods made in South Korea, of much better manufacture than the shoddy Shenzhen stuff.)
 Of course, if it does prove to be a dud, then you have no right to return.